rcobanov/Examination2/README.md

 Install package manager Chocolatey:
 https://chocolatey.org/install

-Open the pigs folder in git bash.
+Open the Examination2 folder in git bash.

 Creating the base for your virtual enviroment:
 *make venv*

+Activate enviroment:
+*. .venv/Scripts/activate*

 Installing all packages from requirments.txt:
 *make install*

-Activate enviroment:
-*. .venv/Scripts/activate*

-Deactivate enviroment:
-*deactivate*

 ## How to run the complete testsuite:

-Open the pigs folder in git bash.
+Open Examination2/src/pigs in git bash.

 Testing pylint:
 *make pylint*